fiugd/beta/.NOTES/releases/bartokv0.4.4.md

 > continue the work locking in "quality" started in (but not the main focus of) v0.4.3

+tasks:
+- version comes frome file
+- remove files from service manifest that don't need to be there
+- move templates to thier own repo
+- refactor modules into their own folders, remove "shared" folder (or drastically reduce size)
+- editor horizontal scroll
+- keep repo files on github until needed
+- merge editor changes with git changed(?)
+- feed exclusively on update event
+	- editor tabs: order, open, changed, new, pinned
+	- tree: service name, selected, changed, new, open, scroll?
+	- editor: selected, history, scroll, etc
+	- terminal: current dir (if not in session), service name

+---

 - BE SMART
 	- DO NOT: download all github files when cloning repo
 		- balance this against offline usage